By Chris Stone, Project Manager for Rocky Mountain Trade Adjustment Assistance Center

 Additional information at: Herman Miller Supplier Code of Conduct

-- Approval required for granting large price discounts in order to win new business
+- Price discounts – Approval required for granting price discounts greater than 10%

-- Customer meals and entertainment over $300 must be approved in advance
+- Customer entertainment – Customer meals and entertainment over $300 must be pre-approved

-- Quarterly financial results will be reported within 14 days from the end of the quarter
+- Financial reporting – Financial results will be reported within 14 days from the end of the quarter

-- The organization’s carbon footprint will be reported to the Carbon Disclosure Project once a year
+- Carbon footprint – Our carbon footprint will be reported to the Carbon Disclosure Project

-- Approval is required before any air freight shipment of an order to a customer or from a supplier
+- Air freight – Approval is required before air freight shipments to a customer or from a supplier

 A procedure describes the sequence of activities, or set of actions, which is the official, or accepted, way of doing something.